haneulkimhera/PV-Power-Generation-Prediction/README.md

 ### 3) Merge Climate Data
 #### 3.1 Merge Climate Data into PV Generation Data
 + Create a 'region' column in PV generation using the get_region() method, to map the climate data of a region to the corresponding region.
++ Merge climate data with PV generation data to the corresponding region and date, using the ‘region’ & ‘date’ columns.

+### 4) Merge Climate Data